Satay: Regional diversification

 In Thailand, satay is believed to have been introduced through Malay–Muslim communities in the southern provinces, where it continues to be part of local food traditions.
 The dish subsequently spread northwards, including to Bangkok, where it was adapted with Thai-style marinades and condiments.
 Some sources suggest that its introduction to central Thailand may also have occurred via Singapore.
 While chicken and beef are more typical in the Muslim-majority south, pork satay became particularly widespread in mainstream Thai cuisine.
 It is now a common element of Thai street food, usually served with peanut sauce and pickled cucumber relish.

 In Singapore, satay became a hallmark of hawker culture, shaped by Malay, Javanese and Hainanese influences, and was sold at venues such as the historic Satay Club.
-In the southern Philippines, Muslim Filipino communities developed a related dish known as satti, thought to have been derived from satay and typically served with a spicy sauce and rice cakes.
+In the southern Philippines, Muslim Filipino communities developed a related dish known as satti, thought to have been derived from satay and typically served with a spicy sauce and rice cake.
 Other Filipino skewered meat dishes, such as inasal or barbecue, show parallels with satay through the shared practice of charcoal grilling, though they developed distinctive seasonings shaped by local tastes.

 Satay thus became established in multiple food cultures across Southeast Asia, with each region creating its own distinctive versions.
 Despite differences in choice of meat, marinades and condiments, the dish remained recognisable by its characteristic method of grilling skewered portions of meat over charcoal.